hywel/hywel.github.io/_posts/blog/2016-01-04-Code-Blocks.md

 For example, here is the command within *R* that can be used to build a site locally, ready for pushing to github[^1].
 This is different to the triple backtick syntax of **RStudio** flavoured Rmarkdown.

 [^1]: Not sure why all of the following code blocks are truncated - it may be the theme?
 They seem to be generally OK when viewing the actual post.
+Update: I've changed themes and this has resolved.

 {% highlight r %}
 servr::jekyll(command="bundle exec jekyll build")